NOT a former Centennial A&P

 FERN = David Fern

 The wall facing Main St. is completely blank.
 It's often assumed that it was originally covered in windows when it was an A&P. Although it was never an A&P, it's possible the front-end originally ran along the street.
 Today, however, the aisles run parallel to Main St and the checkouts are along the parking lot.
+(UPDATE: This has been confirmed by a photo submitted by the Millburn-Short Hills Historical Society.
+See here.)

 The entrance is actually on the far end of the store from Main St.